saeedakc/Toxic_Situation/README.md

 There would be more non-point sources of pollutants on the West Coast due to an assumed higher population density, GDP, and environmental regulation over the course of 5 years beginning in 2014.

 Leading Questions:
-1. How much non-point and point pollution is on each coast by state that could impact these reults?
+1. How much non-point pollution is on each coast by state that could impact these results?

 	Non-point - oceanconservancy website
-	Point - NOAA

-2. What is the population density for each state along the coasts that could impact these reults?
+2. What is the population density for each state along the coasts that could impact these results?

 	Census.gov

-3. What is the total estimated GDP for each state along the coasts that could impact these reults? https://apps.bea.gov/API/signup/index.cfm
+3. What is the total estimated GDP for each state along the coasts that could impact these results?

+	https://apps.bea.gov/API/signup/index.cfm

 4. What states have environmental laws or regulations that could impact these results?

-Research Questions: What type of pollutants are predominantly found in these areas?
-What are the source of the top two/three primary sources of pollution in these areas?
-How long has pollutants collected in these regions (specify trends in changes)?
-What can we do to help truncate the number of pollution built up?

 Datasets to be Used:
 https://www.data.gov/ecosystems/